From the market leader to the fraudster

 What is urgently needed: impulses and talents from other industries for the digital upheaval.
 Global studies of personnel consulting Russell Reynolds Associates show that decision-makers in the automotive industry are absolutely dependent on the digital know-how of other industries.

-However, the profiles of top management are very homogeneous.
-They hold 15% more in line with existing beliefs, are more perfectionist around 11%, and stick to traditional career patterns: 92% of managers are male; 75% come from the same country as you Company, 63% have been in the same company for more than 25 years.
-What is urgently needed are digital "change agents" at senior management level.
+The profiles of the top management team, however, are very homogeneous.
+They hold 15% more firmly to existing beliefs, are 11% more perfectionist and stick to traditional career patterns: 92% of managers are male; 75% come from the same country as their company, 63% have been with the same company for more than 25 years.
+What is urgently needed are digital “change agents” at the top management level.

 It is therefore only a question of time when ready-to-run competitors with good sustainable offers attack the automobile market.
 Instead of manipulating, VW would have had to focus on sustainable innovations for years.
 Whether VW sees this development, this technological crisis as an opportunity, unfortunately, is now no longer solely for debate.
 The Group must fight for its existence at all levels.

 The German economy can not afford a weak VW group

 Achieving world market leadership through deliberate deception leads to harsh consequences, which will not only affect the VW Group, but also the automotive industry.
 Even if those responsible are identified and held liable, the group shakes its foundations.

 Penalties and claims for damages from countries, authorities and customers will use up the company's cash reserves and the group will probably start further provisions on the profits achieved.
 The funds will be tied for years.
 Where, then, are reserves for sustainable new developments.
 VW stands before a massive slump and even if this crisis can be mastered financially and technologically, one thing remains open: Will one still believe VW?

 More dangerous is the worldwide loss of trust